Accounting & Bookkeeping

 Pro Tip

 Track your auto-categorization rate by client.
-I maintain a simple spreadsheet: client name, total transactions this month, auto-categorized correctly, auto-categorized incorrectly, required manual categorization.
-Any client below 75% auto-categorization after three months needs a rule audit — you’re probably missing patterns that should be codified.
+A simple spreadsheet does the job: client name, total transactions this month, auto-categorized correctly, auto-categorized incorrectly, required manual categorization.
+Any client below 75% auto-categorization after three months needs a rule audit, because you’re probably missing patterns that should be codified.
 Any client above 90% is a candidate for reducing your review frequency from weekly to biweekly.
 The data tells you where your time is well-spent and where you’re over-reviewing.

 Client Receipt Collection and Reminder System